CEO of Kelun-Biotech Dr. Micheal Ge delivered a presentation on The 42nd JPM Annual Healthcare Conference

 Dr.Michael Ge said: "It's our pleasure to meet again with global industry leaders, innovative technology creators and members of the investment community here at JPMHC.
 Our top priority is to rapidly advance our differentiated pipeline programs into and through the clinic for disease conditions with significant medical needs.
 We will continue to innovate and optimize our ADC platform, discover novel payloads, linkers, engineer novel ADC designs, and expand clinical application of antibody drug conjugates to non-oncology disease areas.
 Build upon our end-to-end drug development capabilities, infrastructure, and commercialization readiness.
 Furthermore, we plan to extend our global footprints through strategic partnerships and maximize our pipeline and portfolio value.
 We look forward to achieving and updating you on the 2024 milestones in the coming year".

-Presentation Slides is available on the investor relations page of Kelun-Biotech website at: https://en.kelun-biotech.com/news.aspx?mid=159#159
+Presentation Slides is available on the investor relations page of Kelun-Biotech website at: 投资者关系 - 四川科伦博泰生物医药股份有限公司 (kelun-biotech.com)

 About Kelun-Biotech